Snowbirds (aerobatic team): Show routine

 Formations and manoeuvres are designed each season by the team, and must be approved by the Canadian Forces, Transport Canada and the United States Federal Aviation Administration (FAA) to ensure safety guidelines are complied with.
 FAA approval is necessary since the team performs in the United States.

 Three aerobatic shows are designed: a high show flown when weather is ideal, a low show and a flat show.
 The latter two are flown where some manoeuvres are not permitted because of cloud.
 A non-aerobatic show, or flypast, is also flown.
 Manoeuvres are arranged from those selected from the Standard Manoeuvre Manual.
 Some elements of the show are passed down from one season to the next.
-These include the Canada burst, heart, downward bomb burst, solo head on crosses, and their signature nine-abreast exit.
+These include the Canada burst, heart, downward bomb burst, solo head on crosses, and their signature nine-abreast formation.
 Training occurs over several months.
 Once manoeuvres are mastered and the team is comfortable with the routine, the Snowbirds deploy to CFB Comox for specialized training.
 After approvals are obtained, an "acceptance show" is performed at Moose Jaw to allow representatives from the three approving agencies to see a live performance.
 The team will go on to perform shows throughout North America from May to October.
 The last show is performed at Moose Jaw.

 Pilots typically stay with the Snowbirds for a maximum of three years, and one third of the pilots are replaced each year.
 Replacing pilots this way allows experienced members to train the new team members, which ensures that the Snowbirds' routines are consistent.

-The Snowbirds were the first aerobatic team in the world to use music in their show, and music is often used with live commentary from the performing pilots.
+The Snowbirds were the first aerobatic team in the world to use music in their show, sometimes with live commentary from the performing pilots.
+Show commentaries are provided by pilots (advance and safety pilots) of the two spare, non-performing aircraft.

 The Snowbirds fly at speeds between 100 knots and 320 knots, with a separation between aircraft of 1.8 m in many of the formations.
 When two aircraft perform head-on passes, they aim to be about 10 m apart.

 Due to crashes in October 2019 and May 2020, restrictions were placed on shows beginning in 2021.
 To give pilots "more time to react", restrictions were placed on altitude and speed, and new rules were introduced concerning the minimum runway length permitted for Snowbird operations.
 Maintenance and inspections on the Tutors have also been increased.

+Transportation of support material such as repair parts, luggage, and other equipment is provided by an 18-wheeler mobile support unit that follows the team across the country.